“Life is short, and it is up to you to make it sweet.” – Sarah Louise Delany.

-For a lot of us, our stories may not be similar to the above one, but we have wasted one too many minutes focusing on the small things instead of living a happy life.
-This post seeks to help you find your way towards doing the right thing and finding your way back, so this is a well-curated list of motivational quotes to motivate you to make the most of your life.
+For a lot of us, our stories may not be similar to the above one, but we have wasted one too many minutes focusing on the small things instead of living a happy life and finding your Ikigai.
+This post seeks to help you find your way towards doing the right thing and finding your way back, so this is a well-curated list of motivational quotes for success to motivate you to make the most of your life.
 These short quotes are inspirational quotes that will remind you that there is still much to look forward to, so try to make them a part of your life.

 Life is Too Short not to Live Your Best life

 “One must give value to their existence by behaving as if one’s very existence were a work of art.” ― Friedrich Nietzsche.

 It is easy to lose sight of what we find important.
 Responsibilities will get in the way.
 You will make sacrifices.
 All of this is not your fault; it is all part of the cycle of life.
 Most of us are preprogrammed to fall into a loop of worrying about small things.
 When you begin to worry like this, you miss life as it passes you and at the end, you realize all the waste of perfect happiness your life has been.

 Sometimes, it may take a very life-changing experience – occasionally bad – to shake you and make you realize there is more to happiness than a constant loop of bills, worry, and anxiety.

 “Life is too short to be little.
 Man is never so manly as when he feels deeply, acts boldly, and expresses himself with frankness and with fervor.” – Benjamin Disraeli.